London Pass: Visit 80 Iconic Attractions, For Up To 10 Days

 Cruise Times: 24-hour access

 Take on the day at your own pace, with a full day of unlimited free rides on London’s hop-on hop-off sightseeing buses.
 With over 65 stops throughout London, getting by quickly and easily will be a breeze.
-Whether you’re hopping from attraction to attraction, or simply taking in the streets of the bustling city, a one-day tour on the buses is a nice bonus for your London itinerary.
+Whether you’re hopping from attraction to attraction, or simply taking in the streets of the bustling city, a day pass on the buses is a nice bonus for your London itinerary.

 The Oyster Travelcard is the best way to tackle London’s public transport system.
 When you buy a Oyster Travelcard with your London Pass, it’ll come with pre-loaded credit that matches your London Pass Duration.
 All you have to do is tap in and tap out of the ticket barriers at the train stations or when you board a bus.